-A technical interview is a type of job interview that focuses on evaluating a candidate’s technical expertise and knowledge in relation to the position for which they are applying.
-It’s most commonly used in careers like software engineering, information technology and data science, among others.
+A technical interview is a type of job interview that focuses on evaluating a candidate’s technical expertise, knowledge and problem-solving skills in relation to a technical job position.
+It’s commonly used in the hiring process for careers like software engineering, information technology and data science.

 What Is a Technical Interview?